thixotropist/ghidra_decompiler_plugins/Readme.md

 This is a research project intended to show what *may* be done with the Ghidra decompiler and at what complexity.
 We can avoid the complexity of full Ghidra decompiler PR reviews by proposing no enduring changes to the decompiler itself.
-Instead, the first decompiler plugin build triggers a download of Ghidra sources, which are patched to provide a minimal plugin manager.
+Instead, the first decompiler plugin build triggers a download of Ghidra sources, which are patched to provide the decompiler with a minimal plugin manager.
 Exploratory development then proceeds within the plugin, using the decompiler's native datatest framework for rapid build/test iterations.

 A secondary goal is to supplement @caheckman's excellent Doxygen documentation of the decompiler source code, for instance